 In addition to tablets, this contract greatly lowers the cost for telephone calls, a priority of CDCR to increase access to communication with loved ones.
 The new rates were implemented in March 2021.
 Every incarcerated person is also given 15 minutes of free telephone calls and 15 minutes of free video calls every two weeks.
 These minutes do not have to be used at the same time, and will reset every 14 days.

 The Governor’s 2021-22 Budget made available $12 million to expand communications services statewide.
-By the end of September 2021, every incarcerated person will receive 75 minutes of free telephone calls every two weeks using either the institutional phones or the tablets when available.
-These minutes will reset every two weeks and will not roll over.
-Fifteen minutes are provided by ViaPath Technologies, while the additional 60 are provided by CDCR as part of its commitment to increasing connection with loved ones and communities.
+By the end of September 2021, every incarcerated person received 75 minutes of free telephone calls every two weeks using either the institutional phones or the tablets when available.
+These minutes reset every two weeks and do not roll over.
+Fifteen minutes are provided by ViaPath Technologies, while the additional 60 are provided by CDCR as part of our commitment to increasing connection with loved ones and communities.